busiing/deflex/docs/input_data.rst

 ``key:`` 'chp-heat plants', ``value:`` `pandas.DataFrame() <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html>`_

 This sheet covers CHP and heat plants.
-Each plant will feed into the `district heating` bus of the region it it is located.
+Each plant will feed into the `district heating` bus of the region it is located.
 The demand of `district heating` is defined in the `heat demand series` table with the name `district heating`.
 All plants of the same region with the same fuel can be defined in one row but it is also possible to divide them by additional